Combatd/Hybrid_Cloud_Foundations/README.md

 In the Clone VM dialog, you can change the configuration as required and specify the number of clones you want.
 If you want to create more than one clone – if you look at this example, we’re creating five – then you’ll also be prompted to specify a starting index number.

 Once you’ve made all of your changes, click Save and your VM clones will be created.

+### Deleting a VM
+Deleting a VM is as straightforward as it sounds.
+Simply select the VM you want to delete and, from the row of options below the VM table,select Delete.

+You’ll be prompted to confirm deletion.
+If the VM is powered on, as is the case here, the dialog will explicitly state that.
+You’ll also be asked if you want to delete all snapshots of this VM.
+Make your selections and, once you’re sure, click Delete to remove the VM from Prism.